Fuzzlesz/MapMarkerFramework/README.md

+Port of original mod by Parapets and Jelidity to Skyrim version 1.5.97:

 # Custom Map Marker Framework
 This SKSE plugin provides a framework for mods to add new map marker icons without being subject to the limitations that normally apply when adding markers without SKSE.
 This means: